New Features and Changes in Cloudera Manager 5

 - Added a new role type with limited administrator capabilities

-- Cloudera Manager Server will create a heap dump if it runs out of memory
+- Cloudera Manager Server and all JVMs will create a heap dump if they run out of memory

 - Configure the location of the parcel directory and specify whether and when to remove old parcels from cluster hosts